JuanBernal98/adidas-nodejs-challenge-2021/README.md

 Subscriptions cannot be duplicated when creating them throught the API request.
 Restriction made up by looking the newsletter and email fields.
 This requirement is not a Schema validation.

-### Development+
+### Development Information

 Further development folder structure should continue express standards.
-This has been our goals developing.
+Down below structure has been our goals when developing.
 Current code needs improvement.

 ```
+# File names may vary
 src
-│   app.js          # App entry point
+│   server.js       # App entry point
-└───api             # Express route controllers for all the endpoints of the app
+└───routes          # Express route controllers for all the endpoints of the app
 └───config          # Environment variables and configuration related stuff
-└───jobs            # Jobs definitions for agenda.js
-└───loaders         # Split the startup process into modules
 └───models          # Database models
-└───services        # All the business logic is here
+└───services        # All services logic is here (amqplib connector, etc)
-└───subscribers     # Event handlers for async task
-└───types           # Type declaration files (d.ts) for Typescript
 ```

-## Suggestions
+## Improvements and suggestions

 - Refactor code and make it cleaner.
 Separate RabbitMQ enqueuer functions from the routes files.
+- Improve container rabbitmq healthycheck.
-- Make environments variables to define some options.
+- Make environments variables to define important vars.
 Examples: ports, hostnames...
-- Improve security by adding CORS or secret keys in our backend requests.
+- Improve security by adding CORS or a secret api check in our public-private backend communication.
-- Improve error handling and decide what to do in case our messsage broker fails at subscription creation.
+- Improve error handling and decide what to do in case our messsage rabbitmq fails at subscription creation.
+- Decide HTTPS/HTTP, speed may be affected.
+- Use docker swarm to manage the our docker cluster.
+- Set up CI/CD